Why make it harder to make the sale?

 Of all the stumbling blocks you can put in the way of the performance of the MDA, an opt-in box on your home page is the worst.
 Visitors want to know what they’re opting in for and is it worth the spam that’s sure to end up in their email in-boxes.

-Use opt-ins but place them deeper in the site so visitors at least have a chance to explore your products or services.
+Consequently, use opt-ins but place them deeper in the site.
+As such, visitors at least have a chance to explore your products or services.
 The best place to put your opt-in module is on the “Contact Us” page that includes all of your contact information.
 This gives visitors a taste of the quality you provide and you’re more likely to see more opt ins – individuals you can contact regularly with email auto-responders and, hopefully, convince some site visitors to buy what you’re selling.

 That’s one key to creating web-based success – and isn’t that your MDA?